needle-mirror/com.unity.xr.arcore/Documentation~/features/session.md

 ## Check if AR is supported

-ARCore implements [XRSessionSubsystem.GetAvailabilityAsync](xref:UnityEngine.XR.ARSubsystems.XRSessionSubsystem.GetAvailabilityAsync).
-Use this function to determine if the device ARCore is currently running on is supported.
 ARCore's list of supported devices is frequently updated to include additional devices.
 For a full list of devices that ARCore supports, refer to [ARCore supported devices](https://developers.google.com/ar/discover/supported-devices).

 If ARCore isn't already installed on a device, your app needs to check with the Google Play store to see if there's a version of ARCore that supports that device.
-To do this, use `GetAvailabilityAsync` to return a `Promise` that you can use in a coroutine.
-For ARCore, this check can take some time.
+To check whether ARCore is supported and install it if necessary, pass [InstallSoftwareIfNeeded](xref:UnityEngine.XR.ARSubsystems.XRSubsystemStartOptions.InstallSoftwareIfNeeded) to `TryStartAsync` when you start the session, or call `TryInstallAsync` on [ARCoreSessionSubsystem](xref:UnityEngine.XR.ARCore.ARCoreSessionSubsystem) to install explicitly.
+Checking for and installing ARCore can take some time.

-If the device is supported, but ARCore is not installed or requires an update, call [XRSessionSubsystem.InstallAsync](UnityEngine.XR.ARSubsystems.XRSessionSubsystem.InstallAsync), which also returns a `Promise`.
+If the device doesn't support ARCore, the returned [XRResultStatus](xref:UnityEngine.XR.ARSubsystems.XRResultStatus) has a `StatusCode.Unsupported` status code.

 ## Native pointer